usnistgov/scapval/scapval/src/main/distro/README.txt

                                specify path to the configuration file
                                created in first step by -createsigconfig -sourceds <arg>               Specifies the location of the source data stream to include with results.
-For SCAP 1.1 it will be included in the 1.1 Data Stream, for SCAP 1.2, 1.3 and 1.4 it will included in ARF Report -usecase <arg>                The SCAP use case.
-For 1.1 content CONFIGURATION, VULNERABILITY_XCCDF_OVAL,
+It will be included in the ARF Report -usecase <arg>                The SCAP use case.
+One of CONFIGURATION, VULNERABILITY, INVENTORY, OTHER -validatesignature <arg>      Checks for validity of signed content.
-                               SYSTEM_INVENTORY, OVAL_ONLY For 1.2/1.3/1.4
-                               content CONFIGURATION, VULNERABILITY,
-                               INVENTORY, OTHER This is required for
-                               validation of .zip files or a directory of component SCAP files -validatesignature <arg>      Checks for validity of signed content.
                                First argument must be a signed XML document.
 Second argument must be a Java